BetonQuest/BetonQuest/docs/Compatibility.md

       beton:
         lines:
         - '&bThis is Beton.'
+        - 'item:MAP'
         - '&eBeton is strong.'
         location: 100;200;300;world
         conditions: has_some_quest, !finished_some_quest

+A line can also represent a floating item.
+To do so enter the line as 'item:`MATERIAL`'.
+It will be replaced with the `MATERIAL` defined.
+In the above example, a floating map will be seen between two lines of text.

 The holograms are updated every 10 seconds.
 If you want to make it faster, add `hologram_update_interval` option in _config.yml_ file and set it to a number of ticks you want to pass between updates (one second is 20 ticks).
 Don't set it to 0 or negative numbers, it will result in an error.

+If Citizens is also installed then you can have holograms configured relative to an npc.
+Add the following to _custom.yml_.

+    npc_holograms:
+      # How often to check conditions
+      check_interval: 100

+      # Disable npc_holograms
+      disabled: false

+      # Hologram Settings
+      default:
+        # Lines in hologram
+        lines:
+          - !
+        # Vector offset to NPC position to place hologram
+        vector: 0;3;0

+        # Conditions to display hologram
+        conditions: has_some_quest, !finished_some_quest

+        # NPC's to apply these settings to.
+If blank, applies by default
+        npcs:
+          - 0
+          - 22

+Item lines are also supported here.

 ## [RacesAndClasses](http://dev.bukkit.org/bukkit-plugins/racesandclasses/)